danyaberezun/KEEPs/README.md

 For example, assume we have `T <: Box<T>`.
 If we transform the type to `T & Box<T>`, we would not be able to type check against expected type `Box<out Box<T>>`.

-Fundamentally, this means we may need to add ways to encode recursuve types (aka `µ` type) or some other ways to propagate such complex (e.g., recursive) constraints in the type system.
+Fundamentally, this means we may need to add ways to encode recursuve types (aka `µ` types) or some other ways to propagate such complex (e.g., recursive) constraints in the type system.

 We leave the solutions to these problems for possible future work.